Somawansa Amarasinghe: Political career

 With the JVP classes conducted by Danoris Aiya in 1969, he was influenced to become one of the leading political figures in Sri Lanka.
 He joined JVP in 1969 through Hettiarachchige Navaratne Bandara, where he was very popular as Siri ayya alias Uncle Reggie alias Reginald Patrick among members.
 Technical Officer Paranavithana informed Navaratne Banda about Somawansa and after the first discussion at Devanam Piyatissa Mawatha in Maradana, he expressed his desire to join the business, attended JVP classes at Danoris Aiya's trade union office at the Land Development Department on Castle Street.
 In 1970 he became an active member of JVP after resigning from the job.
 He was also known in several names: Reginald Patrick, Reggie Kandappa, Michael, Fanlin Danio and Nimal Bandara Dissanayake.

 During many political meetings, he wore long-sleeved shirts and was fluent in English.
 He conducted many rallies and maintained regular contacts with human rights, cultural and media circles all around Colombo, becoming prospects of future JVP hands.
 In JVP Insurrection of 1971, Somawansa was assigned to lead the abduction of the then Prime Minister Sirimavo Bandaranaike from Rosmead Place and drive the abduction vehicle.
 He was carrying a bag of bombs to join the Rosmead attack until 10.30pm on April 4, 1971, near the Ritz Cinema in Borella, but no other members arrived.
-Somawansa along with Ederamulla Sarath, Raja, Nimal and several others were arrested on the night of April 5, 1971 after being guilty of carrying the bag of bombs.
+Somawansa along with Ederamulla Sarath, Raja, Nimal and several others were arrested on the night of April 5, 1971 after being caught carrying the bag of bombs.

 During this day, he met Rohana Wijeweera for the first time where he first spoke to Wijeweera in prison in 1975.
 Amarasinghe was also the best friend of Wijeweera in his last days.
 Subsequently, with the lifting of the state of emergency in December 1976, Kelly Senanayake, Upatissa Gamanayake, Somawansa, Samarappulige Somasiri alias Ragama Some and several others were released on December 25, 1976.
 These released team members were also active in demanding the release of other political prisoners and reorganizing the party.
 Siripala Aiya's house on Devanam Piyatissa Mawatha in Maradana was their headquarters at that time.
 In the meantime, Niyamuwa newspaper and the campaign rallies began accordingly.
 Until Wijeweera's release on November 2, 1977, Somawansa joined others in organizing political events.